threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/kubernetes/solution_kubernetes.md

 Forwarding from [::1]:8888 -> 3000
 ```

-We can browse localhost on port 8888 to find the grafana UI e.g. [http://localhost:8888/](http://localhost:8888/)
+We could browse localhost on port 8888 to find the grafana UI e.g. [http://localhost:8888/](http://localhost:8888/)
 The username is `admin` and the default admin password to log into the grafana UI is `prom-operator`
-Then you can for instance import a dashboard and use the ID 8588 and don't forget to select the prometheus data source
+Then you could for instance import a dashboard and use the ID 8588 and don't forget to select the prometheus data source
 ![kubernetes-deployment-statefulset-daemonset-metrics dashboard](grafana1.png)
 or the dashboard ID 6879
 ![analysis-by-pod](grafana2.png)